 - make a claim within 52 weeks of the child’s birth or adoption.
 To receive the full 18 weeks of Parental Leave Pay, claims must be lodged at least 18 weeks before the child’s first birthday or anniversary of adoption or surrogacy

 To meet the Paid Parental Leave work test, your employee must have:

 - worked at least 10 of the 13 months before the birth or adoption of their child, and

 - worked for at least 330 hours in that 10 month period (just over 1 day a week), with no more than an 8 week gap between any 2 consecutive working days

 Employees can count periods of paid leave towards the work test but periods of unpaid leave do not count.

 If your employee is claiming for a child who will be born or adopted on or after 1 March 2014, your employee can count any Paid Parental Leave or Dad and Partner Pay periods they have previously taken in the 13 months before the birth or adoption.

-Note: in the case of stillbirth or infant death, the scheme will allow eligible employees to continue to receive their Parental Leave Pay.
+In the case of stillbirth or infant death, the scheme will allow eligible employees to continue to receive their Parental Leave Pay.
 If they choose to return to work before the end of their Paid Parental Leave period, they will not lose their entitlement to Parental Leave Pay.